9mm Handguns & Pistols

 While 9mm Luger ammo (aka the 9mm Parabellum and the 9x19mm) is the world's most popular cartridge in both military handguns and submachine guns, it's not the only 9mm cartridge available.
 A wide range of rounds featuring the 9mm bullet have been developed since its birth in 1902, some better than others.

 • 9-millimeter Ultra: Also referred to as the Police, these cartridges were designed for the German police and fall between the 9mm Luger and the .380 Auto.
 The shell measures one mm shorter than the Luger and one mm longer than the .380, leading to a casing length of just .04 inches shorter than the 9x19mm.
-Although this cartridge is difficult to find in the U.S., a handful of excellent firearms, including the Sig Sauer P320 and Benelli B76 Auto, are chambered for it.

 • nine 9-millimeter Browning Long: The 9mm Browning Long was a European cartridge designed for the FN Browning 1903 Model pistol, which became the official sidearm of Sweden in 1907.
 After WWII, many pistols were released to the public as military surplus, and most have been altered to fire .380 ACP ammo.